Vietnam.vn - Nền tảng quảng bá Việt Nam

 International Trade Conference – Connecting and Elevating Vietnamese Coffee

-The conference was co-chaired by the Dak Lak Provincial People's Committee, the Ministry of Industry and Trade, the Ministry of Agriculture and Environment, and the Vietnam Coffee and Cocoa Association (Vicofa).
+Co-chairing the conference were the People's Committee of Dak Lak province, the Ministry of Industry and Trade, the Ministry of Agriculture and Environment and the Vietnam Coffee - Cocoa Association (Vicofa).

 The conference was attended by many international delegates.